 Be aware that not all of this has been proven beyond a shadow of a doubt in controlled trials, but the evidence is still very strong and more studies will paint a clearer picture in the coming years and decades.

-It’s important to realize that all of this does NOT apply to fruit.
+It’s important to realize that all of this does not apply to whole fruit.

 Fruits aren’t just watery bags of fructose, they are real foods with a low energy density and lots of fiber.

-They’re hard to overeat on and you’d have to eat ridiculous amounts to reach harmful levels of fructose.
+They’re hard to overeat on and you would have to eat very large amounts to reach harmful levels of fructose.
 In general, fruit is a minor source of fructose in the diet compared to added sugars.

 The harmful effects of fructose apply to a western diet supplying excess calories and added sugars.
-It does NOT apply to the natural sugars found in fruits and vegetables.
-Period.
+It does not apply to the natural sugars found in fruits and vegetables.